 The flighty and boy-crazy Sonoko Suzuki from Detective Conan ultimately swears by the trope as her long-distance boyfriend is the AdorkableGentle Giant Makoto Kyougoku.
 Her best friend Ran Mouri does so too, as the guy she likes is the Amateur Sleuth Shinichi Kudou who is very protective of his loved ones and has a strong sense of justice (And unbeknownst to them, he's living with her... as her sort-of little brother Conan Edogawa)

 And later, local Action Girl Miwako Satou joned the group, by choosing Nice Guy Takagi over Princely Young Man Shiratori.
-Not to say that Shiratori is a Bad Boy; he's a bit of a jerk, but he's an honest cop, a quality that he's had ever since he was a child... which helps him win the heart of local Hot Teacher Sumiko Kobayashi, who he helped when they were children.
+Not to say that Shiratori is a Bad Boy; he's a bit of a jerk, but he's an honest and hardworking cop, a quality that he's had ever since he was a child... which helps swear by the trope when he wins the heart of local Hot Teacher Sumiko Kobayashi, who he helped when they were children..

 In Tiger & Bunny, Karina ends up falling for the selfless, hyper-compassionate Kotetsu.
 Likewise, Tomoe (Kotetsu's late wife) started warming up to him once it became apparent that the supposed Delinquent was skipping classes to perform after school superheroics rather than to get into pointless fights like she assumed.